spineo/RGButterflyDocs/About.md

 There are currently about 2,800 paint swatches (including type _GenericPaint_) captured yet the RGB color space has 16,777,216 combinations.
 Though that number is significantly smaller when taking into account human perception, those _perceived gaps_ still remain.
 The App still provides, in many cases, if not a reasonably accurate suggestion at least a starting point that may help the artist achieve a closer match through further mixing.
 The App also allows users to capture and catalog their own mixes, search the data and more importantly, create an indexed, searchable database of keyword associations (see [_Image Area(s) Match_](https://spineo.github.io/RGButterflyDocs/ImageMatch.html)).

 ___Generic___ is a type of swatch that has been captured to help fill in these gaps.
-This category is not tied to a specific Paint Brand but is rather a generically _Named_ swatch tied to RGB (and [_Hex_](https://en.m.wikipedia.org/wiki/Web_colors)) values.
+This category is not tied to a specific Paint Brand but is rather a generically _Named_ color tied to RGB (and [_Hex_](https://en.m.wikipedia.org/wiki/Web_colors)) values.
 While this category does not provide information about the Paints it might provide, in the absence of close paint matches, information about where in a [_Color Wheel_](https://en.m.wikipedia.org/wiki/Color_wheel) the reference area might fall.

 ### References